mada360/Chrono-Lux/Final Report/Sections/Progress.md

 ### Handling Pending intents

-Within Android to be able to start a new activity or launch a different fragment is required to specify an Intent.
+Within Android there is a need to specify an Intent to start a new activity or fragment.
 The Intent is a fairly simple class that allows for activities to be called/started and provides a data structure that holds the activities and tasks in a back stack, this allows for the use of the back button by closing the current activity/task the app can pop the activity from the back stack and present the previous element in the stack.

 A new intent is created as follows: